aphiria/aphiria/README.md

 <h1 id="uris">URIs</h1>

 A URI identifies a resource, typically over a network.
 They contain such information as the scheme, host, port, path, query string, and fragment.
-Opulence represents them in `Opulence\Net\Uri`, and they include the following methods:
+Aphiria represents them in `Aphiria\Net\Uri`, and they include the following methods:

 * `__toString(): string`
 * `getAuthority(bool $includeUserInfo = true): ?string`